paladine/telearena_follow/README.md

 ## Features
 Once the script is running, either whisper or group chat to your followers to signal a command.
-There are several built-in commands which I'll label below.
+There are several built-in commands which I'll detail below.
 Anything not a command will just be sent verbatim, e.g. if you whisper `/character do this`, they'll execute `do this`

   * Attacking